-It is difficult to live with a narcissistic father because he often may not acknowledge the personal requirements of his children and other family members.
-He would even demand special treatment and expects to be given unlimited power and importance (1).
+Living with a narcissistic father is difficult because he often may not acknowledge the personal requirements of his children and other family members.
+He may resort to gaslighting, projection, and scapegoating, which can cause long-term mental trauma to a child.
+He would even demand special treatment, unlimited power, and importance (1).

 Read the post to learn how to identify the characteristics of a narcissistic father and ways to deal with him.